 You can share only as much as you’re comfortable with.
 Stick to the basics.
 Start off with simple details about rheumatoid arthritis.
 Be concrete and specific.

 Explain RA.
 Tell them that it’s a long-term health condition that affects your joints and other parts of your body.
-You also may want to mention that it can happen because of your genes or is caused by cigarette smoke and other environmental factors.
+You also may want to mention that it can happen because of genetics and environmental factors.

 Talk about your symptoms.
 Tell your friends and family how RA may limit what you can do.
 Describe your symptoms and how they may change, improve, or worsen.
 Help them understand how RA affects different parts of your body.
 Or that they may not see any outward signs of your disease.
 Let them know that you still may be dealing with pain, stiffness, and other issues that they may not see.

 Share how you manage.
 Explain how medications and other treatments ease your symptoms.
 Or the surgery you’ve had or might need in the future.
 Talk about what you do and what you avoid to stay comfortable.
 Ask for their understanding, help, or both.

 The more those around you know about your RA, the less you may feel the need to educate people over and over.
 Open conversations also may encourage questions from people who might feel pushy about asking.